dshadoff/TRS-80_TC-8/Theory/README.md

 ### Considerations when using cassettes:

-Any medium for recording required consideration of the nature of analog cassette recording, espeically on the type of devices employed for this purpose.
+Any medium for recording required consideration of the nature of analog cassette recording, especially on the type of devices employed for this purpose.
 The following are a few of those considerations:

 **Frequency Response**: While cassettes were beginning to become HiFi/stereo equipment around this time,